adjust/dev-docs/docs/ios/third-party-plugin/facebook-pixel.md

 ```

 :::{important}
-You need to call `init` and then set immediately afterwards.
+You need to call `init` and then set immediately afterward.
 The snippet provided by Facebook contains a `track` method.
 You can use this method to track a page view event right after you call the `init` method.
 To track the view event, you need to call `set` between `init` and `track`.
 :::

 ## Adjust SDK integration